FleekHQ/fleek-docs/docs/hosting/domain-management.md

  Upon site creation, Fleek will automatically assign a domain name in the following way: [RANDOM_NAME].on.fleek.co.
  Of course, we allow users to point the site to a custom domain of their choice.

+ !!! info

+    As of May 2021, we've upgraded our DNS custom domain configuration to unlock extra CDN features, automatic and scalable DDOS protection, and other perks like perma-caching for all sites/apps using DNS names on Fleek.
+If you set up your DNS domain before May 2021, you can migrate to this new configuration.
+See the section "Migrating to New DNS Configuration".

 #### Adding a Custom Domain

 ![](imgs/add-custom-domain.png)